twonk/MyEnergi-App-Api/README.md

 		"imp": 42900,		//Imported Joules this minute; divide by 60 get average Watts; divide by 3600000 to get kWh "exp": xxxxx,		//Exported Joules
 		"gep": 180,		//Generated Joules; used to be "gen"?
-		"v1": 2446,		//Voltage
+		"h1d": xxxxx,		//Phase 1 used Joules for charging "h2d": xxxxx,		//Phase 2 used Joules for charging "h3d": xxxxx,		//Phase 3 used Joules for charging "v1": 2446,		//Voltage
 		"frq": 5006,		//Frequency
 		"nect1": 42900